PolydactylyExtra digits; Supernumerary digits

 Polydactyly can also occur with some genetic diseases.

-Extra digits may be poorly developed and attached by a small stalk (generally on the little finger side of the hand).
-Or, they may be well-formed and may even function.
+Extra digits may be poorly developed and attached by a small stalk.
+This most often occurs on the little finger side of the hand.
 Poorly formed digits are usually removed.
 Simply tying a tight string around the stalk can cause it to fall off in time if there are no bones in the digit.

 - Asphyxiating thoracic dystrophy